dave45678/Lesson15/JavaEE/Lesson01.md

 <!--todo screenshot maybe -->

 ## What is Going On
+Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.

 We notice two methods in this class: <code>doGet()</code> and <code>doPost()</code>.
 The first one anwsers by HTTP to the reception of a GET request.
 The second to the reception of a POST request.
 As we want that in the both cases the servlet processes the request, <code>doPost()</code> forwards to <code>doGet()</code>.
 When we browse to the servlet url then the doGet() method is called.
 DoPost would only be called by a web form.
 We'll work with that later.

 The ```@WebServlet``` attribute.
 It contains the url for the serlvet